altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

-- When a piv being uploaded is tagged with tag X, show it in green if you switch back to tagging with tag X.

 - Time header
    - Replicate & fix bug with time header in uploaded, where wrong semester is shown.
    - When clicking on month on time header, jump to relevant scroll position.